IrvHenri/twitter-clone/README.md

 A Twitter clone application that allows users to submit posts with a message and an image (optional).

 ## Demo
-See live demo here: https://twitter-clone-2dfa5.web.app
+See live demo here: https://twitter-clone-2dfa5.web.app (min-width 1200px)

 ### Screenshot - Main Form